Skip to content

 1. Consistent Posting Schedule

-Best practice: Post at least once daily.
-If that’s not sustainable, commit to a minimum of 4-5 posts per week and communicate your schedule clearly so subscribers know what to expect.
+Consistency is the foundation.
+Everybody knows it yet most creators underdeliver on it when life gets busy.
+Post at least once daily.
+If that’s not sustainable, commit to a minimum of 4-5 posts per week — and communicate your schedule so subscribers know exactly what to expect.
+There’s a reason posting consistency correlates directly with retention: each post is a reminder of why they subscribed.

 2. Welcome Sequence

-• Welcome message: Personally welcome new subscribers, introduce yourself, and set expectations
+• Welcome message: Personally welcome new subscribers, introduce yourself, set clear expectations

-• Content guide: Direct them to your best existing content so they immediately get value
+• Content guide: Direct them immediately to your best existing content so they get value on day one

 • Ask a question: “What kind of content are you most interested in?”
-This starts a conversation and gives you valuable data
+This starts the relationship and gives you valuable intelligence

-• First-week check-in: Follow up after a few days to make sure they’re enjoying the content
+• First-week check-in: Follow up after a few days — this simple gesture has an outsized impact on first-month retention

 3. Personal DM Engagement